docsifyjs/docsify/docs/configuration.md

 - type: `Boolean`

 Only coverpage is loaded when visiting the home page.
+Users will have to click a link to visit other pages instead of scrolling down.

 ```js
 window.$docsify = {
   onlyCover: false,
 };
 ```

+By default, the nav bar is not loaded on the cover page.
+See the [`onlyCoverNavbar`](./configuration.md#onlycovernavbar) option.

 ## requestHeaders